szrlee/szrlee.github.io/content/_index.md

       title: Research Highlights
       text: |-
         {{% callout note %}}
         I work on algorithms and theory for **interactive agents** that efficiently learn and continuously adapt to complex environments.
-To this end, I use and develop **fundamental tools** in probability, optimization, game theory and information theory.
+To this end, I use and develop **fundamental tools** in probability, optimization, game theory and information theory. *See full publication list in the [resume](uploads/resume.pdf).*
         {{% /callout %}}
-         To highlight, I designed "HyperAgent", which quantifies epistemic uncertainty, provides scalable solutions for **continual alignment and decision-making with foundation models**, applied to **online content moderation with human feedback**.
-I also work on **cloud-end hybrid solutions** for customer, healthcare and business **operations**, leveraging powerful cloud computing services while augmenting necessary algorithmic modules in end devices for **reliable and safe decision-making**.
+        - I designed "HyperAgent", which quantifies epistemic uncertainty, provides scalable solutions for **continual alignment and decision-making with foundation models**, applied to **online content moderation with human feedback**.
-        *See full publication list in the [resume](uploads/resume.pdf).*
+        - I am working on **cloud-end hybrid solutions** for customer, healthcare and business **operations**, leveraging powerful cloud computing services while augmenting necessary algorithmic modules in end devices for **reliable and safe decision-making**.
       filters:
         folders:
           - publication